hwstar/9-Valve-Sprinkler-Controller/README.md

 ## Audience

 The controller is shipped without firmware which can connect to your WIFI network.
 It will require some firmware programming and electrical knowledge to successfully implement.
-One should have some experience modifying esphome yaml files, reading wiring diagrams, using a Windows or Linux command line shell, using serial devices such as the FTDI serial cable, and using the esphome tool to program esphome devices.
-If you are not sure how to program firmware into an esphome device, please study the documentation on esphome.com and become familiar with it before purchasing a board.
+One should have some experience modifying ESPHome yaml files, reading wiring diagrams, using a Windows or Linux command line shell, using serial devices such as the FTDI serial cable, and using the ESPHome tool to program ESPHome devices.
+If you are not sure how to program firmware into an ESPHome device, please study the documentation on esphome.com and become familiar with it before purchasing a board.
 A link to the the programming documentation can be found [here](https://esphome.io/guides/cli.html)

 ## WIKI